rpufal/salsifyFilter/README.md

  * 1 hour for documentation;
  * 30 minutes for general project and repository configuration;
  * 1 hour and a half for testing configuration and test construction;
- * 5 hours for general development of the project, adding main functionalities;
+ * 5 hours for general development of the project, adding main functionalities, etc;
  * 1 hours for manual testing and bug fixing;

 During the project I had as a goal to try and separate responsibilities between components, main page and any utilities scripts.
 Since it is a small project I didn't feel like there was a need to utilize React's Context API ( or any other state management library) in order to control the general state of the application.
 For that I used only a couple of `useState`  hooks; however, in order to not have too much "prop drilling" I left the number of component layers to a minimal.
 An example of that is how I handled the filtering section: